 Interfaith couples and families have always been an important part of our community.
 We welcome all who are looking for connections with Judaism and synagogue life.
 Together, we share our personal insights during special events and discussions, learn in stimulating classes, experience Jewish rituals and holidays and enjoy each other’s company while we socialize and celebrate.
-All of our events are open to interfaith families and couples.
+All of our events are open to interfaith families and couples and those who are exploring conversion.
 Once a year, we host an Interfaith Journeys Shabbat Dinner to create a space for Interfaith families and couples to get together and share their experiences and enjoy one another.

 in partnership with the URJ